 As a public charter school, the Academy will provide identification, evaluation and instructional services to any enrolled student as required by state and federal law.
-As required by law, all new students will also be screened by teachers within the first 45 days of their attendance at the Academy for possible special education eligibility; results of these screenings are confidentially referred to the Great Hearts Academies Director of Special Education Services.
-If requested by the parent or teacher, a student may be evaluated for possible Special Education placement.
+As required by law, all new students will also be screened by teachers within the first 45 days of their attendance at the Academy for possible special education eligibility; results of these screenings are confidentially referred to the Great Hearts Arizona Director of Special Education Services.
+If requested by the parent/guardian or teacher, a student may be evaluated for possible Special Education placement.
 Parental approval is required prior to an evaluation.
-Please contact the office for more information.
+Please contact the office, for more information.
 The Academy is also required under the "Child Find" law to offer possible referrals and/or evaluations for children not enrolled in the school.
-Contact the front office for details.
-Contact the front office for details or visit the SPED website.
+More information can be found in the Academies Standard School Policies Guide, linked here.